amreshsc111/Hospital-Appointment-System/README.md

 Main settings live in `appsettings.json` and environment-specific files (for local dev use `appsettings.Development.json`).
 Key settings to provide:

-- Jwt:Secret — secret key used to sign JWT tokens (do NOT commit secrets)
+- Jwt:Secret â€” secret key used to sign JWT tokens (do NOT commit secrets)
-- ConnectionStrings:DefaultConnection — SQL Server connection string
+- ConnectionStrings:DefaultConnection â€” SQL Server connection string

 Example `appsettings.Development.json` (do not commit secrets):